machine learning models

 Q2.
 Which library is used for machine learning?

 Q3.
-What is KNN and SVM in Machine Learning?
+What are KNN and SVM in Machine Learning?

 Ans.
-In Machine Learning, KNN stands for k-Nearest Neighbor and SVM stands for Support Vector Machines.
+In Machine Learning, KNN stands for k-Nearest Neighbor and SVM stands for Support Vector Machine.
 Both of these are common ML algorithms.

 Course Schedule